220808-Java-React-Enterprise/Trainer-P1/README.md

 - An authenticated finance manager can view a list of all pending reimbursement requests
 - An authenticated finance manager can view a history of requests that they have approved/denied
 - An authenticated finance manager can approve/deny reimbursement requests
-- The system will send a payment request when a reimbursement request is approved
 - An admin user can deactivate user accounts, making them unable to log into the system
 - An admin user can reset a registered user's password